 Recall McCarthy’s rowboat problem.
 Usually you can use one to cross a river.
-But, when you get there, you might discover it’s impossible due to an unexpected infestation of hippopotamuses or inquisitors.
+But, when you get there, you might discover it’s impossible due to an unexpected infestation of inquisitors.

 You could interpret “it’s usually true that you can use a rowboat to cross a river” as “it’s probably true,” in the technical sense according to which “probably” means you assign it a number between zero and one.
 How?